mikegustafsonchicago/AutoFinModel/README.md

 Troubleshooting
 ValueError: prompt_manager must be initialized:

-Ensure project_name is passed correctly in API calls.
+Ensure project_type is passed correctly in API calls.
 Verify that the PromptBuilder is initialized for the project.
 DuplicateWorksheetName: